Sustainable Cooks

 What you’re getting with this no mayo coleslaw is a fresh-tasting slaw with some kick!
 It’s light and savory and won’t make you feel loaded down after eating it.

-If you love veggie-based dishes, you will also want to try our Healthy Green Pea Salad and Cucumber and Onion Salad.
+If you love no-mayo dishes, you will also want to try our Instant Pot Potato Salad, Healthy Green Pea Salad, and Greek Yogurt Egg Salad.

 If you do want to use mayo, try this homemade Whole30 Mayo that can be made in 1 minute.

-I love the bags of shredded cabbage and carrots that you can find at the grocery store.
-I sometimes use it for this coleslaw, but also in normal leaf lettuce salads, Air Fryer Cabbage, Air Fryer Egg Rolls, Kale Chopped Salad, and Fried Cabbage and Bacon
+When I’m pressed for time, I love the bags of shredded cabbage and carrots that you can find at the grocery store.
+I sometimes use it for this coleslaw, but also mixed into normal leaf lettuce salads, Air Fryer Cabbage, Air Fryer Egg Rolls, Kale Chopped Salad, and Fried Cabbage and Bacon

 Prepackaged broccoli slaw mix also makes amazing easy coleslaw.
-Just look and see what is in the produce section of your grocery store and see what best fits your needs.
+Just look and see what is in the produce section of your grocery store and see what best fits your needs and budget.

 Pro Tips/Recipe Notes: